|

 Installation of the Outdoor Unit

-The outdoor unit must be fitted HORIZONTALLY so that the 4 metal ‘feet’ are flat
+outdoor unit must be fitted HORIZONTALLY so that the 4 metal

-on the mounting surface in a horizontal position.
-The
+‘feet’ are flat on the mounting surface in a horizontal

-The large fan with grille over must be facing outwards from any wall; this is
+large fan with grille over must be facing outwards from any

 If

-shelter, ‘picket fence style’) should be made.
-If it is an overhanging
+‘picket fence style’) should be made.
+If it is an

 copper

-you should hear a rush of air escaping at high pressure, this is completely
+should hear a rush of air escaping at high pressure, this is

-are undone, please contact us BEFORE FITTING as your unit
+contact us BEFORE FITTING as your unit may

 be